You used to have an hour to get some chores done during the day. Now it is gone!

 The Golden Hour

-It is bad news I am afraid!
-The golden hour arrives 1 hour before your 2-year-olds usual bedtime.
-It is hell on earth.
+It is terrible news, I am afraid!
+The golden hour arrives 1 hour before your 2-year-olds usual bedtime and is hell on earth.

 You know when it is ‘golden hour’ because: